itspb03/SimCommAnalytics/README.md

 - Non-English speech might produce incorrect transcriptions.
 - Poor audio quality affects transcription accuracy.

-Here’s the updated README with an **"Output of Sample Data"** section after **Testing** where you can add a video link and images of the generated plots.

 ---

 ## **Output of Sample Data**